neondatabase/neon/docs/rfcs/032-shard-splitting.md

   index may reference layers that were created by another shard.
 - Local tenant shard directories include the shard index.
-All layers downloaded by a tenant shard are stored in this shard-prefixed path, even if those layers were initially created by another shard: tenant shards do read and write one anothers' paths.
+All layers downloaded by a tenant shard are stored in this shard-prefixed path, even if those layers were initially created by another shard: tenant shards do not read and write one anothers' paths.
 - The `Tenant` pageserver type represents one tenant _shard_, not the whole tenant.
   This is for historical reasons and will be cleaned up in future, but the existing